G-Node/nix/docs/faq.md

 ## Q: Can I use unicode?
 Unfortunately, unicode is so far not supported.
 In order to specify microseconds you can, and have to write "us".

+## Q: Why does a *DataArray* not automatically load the data from file?
+This would be very convenient, indeed.
+Otoh, the *NIX* entities, such as the *DataArray*, are designed to be lightweight objects that can be created quickly and do not eat up the RAM.
+At opening time we do not have an idea about the actual data size.
+In our use-cases a single *DataArray* may contain GB of data.
+Reading these would take some time and increase memory demand.